 It was cooked to my medium rare preference, and plated beautifully.

-The burger was crowned with a medium white cheddar, and the entire experience was on the high end of the scale.
+The ample meat patty was crowned with a slab of medium white cheddar, and the entire experience was on the high end of the scale.